-In most of the physics interfaces in the Acoustics Module and specifically in the Thermoviscous Acoustic interfaces, you can choose between two families of shape functions in the Discretization section: Lagrange and serendipity.
-The current default is to use Lagrange shape functions.
+In most of the physics interfaces in the Acoustics Module, and specifically in the Thermoviscous Acoustic interfaces, you can choose between two families of shape functions in the Discretization section: Lagrange and serendipity.
+The current default is to use serendipity shape functions.

-When using a structured mesh, it may be advantageous to switch to the serendipity elements as they generate significantly fewer degrees of freedom (DOFs).
+When using a structured mesh, it is advantageous to use the serendipity elements as they generate significantly fewer degrees of freedom (DOFs).
 The accuracy is in most cases almost as good as for the Lagrange elements.
 The Lagrange elements are, however, less sensitive to strong mesh distortions.
 The serendipity shape functions differ from the Lagrange shape functions only for the following element shapes: